traitecoevo/austraits.build/docs/Building.md

   - **year\_collected\_end**: The year data collection was completed
   - **description**: A 1-2 sentence description of the purpose of the study.
-  - **collection\_type**: A field to indicate where the plants on which traits were measured were collected - in the `field`, `lab`, `glasshouse`, `herbarium specimens`, or `literature`.
+  - **collection\_type**: A field to indicate where the majority of plants on which traits were measured were collected - in the `field`, `lab`, `glasshouse`, `herbarium specimens`, or `literature`.
 The latter should only be used when the data were sourced from the literature and the collection type is unknown.
   - **sample\_age\_class**: A field to indicate if the study was completed on `adult` or `juvenile` plants
   - **sampling\_strategy**: A written description of how study sites